Last updated : July 8, 2019

 NTT Group may be unable to hire or retain necessary personnel, which could have an adverse effect on NTT Group’s results of operations and financial condition.

 In consideration of these risks, NTT Group implemented measures to strengthen employee training, in addition to providing training in collaboration with the government, other businesses and educational institutions.
-In addition, NTT Group works to understand each employee’s work responsibilities, work environment, compensation and benefits and career goals by arranging regular meetings with employees, to enable NTT Group to implement preventive measures promptly as necessary to retain its employees.
+NTT Group works to understand each employee's work responsibilities, work environment, compensation and benefits and career goals by arranging regular meetings with employees to enable NTT Group to implement preventive measures promptly as necessary to retain its employees.
+In addition, NTT established a new global research center in the United States, NTT Research, Inc., which conducts fundamental and innovative research on next-generation technologies, and has also promoted the retention of excellent researchers by improving the position of research staff.
+NTT Group will prevent personnel leakage by preparing an environment engaged in advanced research.

 Risks Associated with Business Management